medically reviewed by Dr Godmi Tresa

 • Dry mouth: Saliva helps to cleanse the mouth, so when the mouth is dry, bacteria can accumulate and cause bad breath.

-• Smoking can cause bad breath by leaving a lingering odour in the mouth and throat.
+• Smoking can cause bad breath by leaving a lasting odour in the mouth and throat.

-• Gum Disease: Gum disease, also known as periodontal disease, can cause bad breath due to the buildup of bacteria in the gums.
+• Gum Disease: This condition which is also known as periodontal disease, can lead to bad breath due to bacteria buildup in your gums.

-• Medical Conditions: Certain conditions, such as sinus infections, respiratory infections, and acid reflux, can cause bad breath.
+• Medical Conditions: Certain health issues, such as sinus infections, respiratory infections, and acid reflux, will contribute to bad breath.

 • Medications: Some medications, such as antidepressants and antihistamines, can cause dry mouth and lead to bad breath.